How to Run A Successful Engineering Design Review

 How to Facilitate a Successful Engineering Design Review

-Whether your team is full of engineers or includes non-technical stakeholders too, a few key steps can make the process easier for everyone.
+Whether your team is full of engineers or includes non-technical stakeholders, too, a few key steps can make the engineering design review process easier for everyone.

 Here’s how to do it right.